When I was 14 years old the adults put me in a biology classroom.

 I hated it.

-But one week Mr. Beetly announced we were going to dissect dead rats.
+But one week, our teacher, Mr. Beetly announced we were going to dissect dead rats.

 Now biology was interesting.